nens/chameleon/README.rst

 Chameleon
 =========

-This script monitors Lizard NXT build status and controls the traffic light.
+This script monitors the weather at Nelen&Schuurmans (Vinkenburgstraat 2A) and controls the traffic light via a Flask API.
-Of courese there's also some monkey dancing going on in here.

 WARNING!
 Pins 8, 10, 12, 16, 18 are physically wired to switches.
 NEVER set
 those pins to 'OUT' mode as it will short circuit the pin to ground, potentially